Recipe for Apple and Pecan Danish Pastry Tart

 • Sharp knife for precise slicing of apples.

-• Baking sheet lined with parchment paper to prevent sticking and ensure even baking.
+• Use a parchment paper-lined baking sheet to prevent sticking and promote even baking.

 For more inspiration on ingredient versatility, check out how to make mustard at home for creative flavor pairings that could complement this dessert.